 We are able to provide in person services and are following guidelines and recommendations provided by local and provincial governments.
-Our office is a shared space with other therapists and RESTORE Counselling and Family Services is implementing the following modifications:
+Our office is a shared space with other therapists conducting their own practice and RESTORE Counselling and Family Services is implementing the following modifications:

 including sanitizing before and after each client,

 requesting social distancing measures in office and/or wearing personal protective equipment